 Over the past few years, Puerto Rico’s farmers and restaurateurs have echoed the island’s resilience post-Hurricane María, especially in San Juan, one of the Caribbean’s most vibrant culinary centers.
 From world-class gastronomic temples to no-frills storefronts serving home-cooked staples, a progressive spirit imbues the city's acclaimed chefs, who fuse the island's rich cultural legacy with modern cooking techniques.

-Here is our guide to some of the best restaurants in San Juan, Puerto Rico.
+These are some of the best restaurants in San Juan, Puerto Rico right now.

 Best for tasting menus and award-winning wines